TMJ Treatment Lemay, MO

 Contact Axes to get back to your normal life with comprehensive Temporomandibular Joint Dysfunctions (TMD) therapy in Lemay.

 TMJ Treatment in Lemay, MO.
-Often called TMJ disorder, Temporomandibular Joint Dysfunction (TMD) is a common condition that causes pain and restricts movement in the jaw and surrounding muscles, making everyday activities challenging.
-The temporomandibular joint (TMJ) is the hinge connecting your jawbone to your skull, playing a big part in functions like talking, chewing, and yawning.
+Temporomandibular Joint Dysfunction (TMD), often known more generally as TMJ disorder or TMJ pain, affects the jaw joint and surrounding muscles, leading to discomfort and restricted movement that can impact everyday activities.
+The TMJ, or temporomandibular joint, connects your jawbone to your skull and enables essential movements such as chewing, speaking, and yawning.
 Strain or dysfunction in this joint and the surrounding muscles can make routine activities painful and challenging.

-For residents in Lemay, MO, jaw pain related to TMD can interfere with everything from enjoying a meal to getting a good night’s sleep.
+For residents in Lemay, MO, TMD symptoms can disrupt everything from dining to getting a full night’s rest for those in Lemay, MO.
 At Axes Physical Therapy, our Lemay, MO physical therapists specialize in TMD treatments that relieve pain and restore comfort to patients’ everyday routines.
-Our TMJ therapy can be found at our Ballwin, MO location located just off Manchester/HWY 141.
-Feel free to reach out online, schedule an appointment, or call our Ballwin location at (636) 493-8642 to begin your treatment.
+Our TMJ therapy is available at our Ballwin, MO location located just off Manchester/HWY 141.
+To start, contact us online, book an appointment online, or call our Ballwin office at (636) 493-8642 today.

 What Is Temporomandibular Joint Dysfunction (TMD)?